-Your master should be deployable with all translations every time?
+Should your master be deployable with all translations every time?

-However, if your master branch needs to be deployable every time you should use some buffer branch like development to merge your feature branches into and then merge this branch into master after the translations are completed and merged.
+However, if your master branch needs to be deployable every time, you should use some buffer branch-like development to merge your feature branches and then merge this branch into the master after the translations are completed and merged.

 A workflow for this scenario could look like this:

-Some projects are using a development branch for merging feature branches besides the master or they're using a master and a stable branch.
-This general flow will be easily adoptable to this setup, but remember to adapt the branch you want to synchronize with inside the Phrase GitHub Sync settings of your project.
+Some projects are using a development branch for merging feature branches beside the master or they're using a master and a stable branch.
+This general flow will be easily adaptable to this setup, but remember to adapt the branch you want to synchronize with inside the GitHub Sync settings of your project.